ShortChangedDegen/Scd.ProjectX.Client/README.md

 ---

-###### Version v0.2.2.0 is possibly unstable due to throwing exceptions when the request returns an unsuccessful result.
-I will fix that breaking change so it can be migrated.

 ### Overview

 This library provides a simple way to access the ProjectX REST API and real-time event hubs.
 It is intended to be used as a starting point for building applications that interact with the ProjectX platform.